- UCAS course code

 Practical skills

-Students should begin to interact with native speakers through the medium of Japanese using basic grammatical structures and begin to use commonly available dictionaries.
+Students should begin to interact with other speakers of Japanese through the medium of Japanese using basic grammatical structures and begin to use commonly available dictionaries.

 Students should have improved listening skills.